 The organization provides an employee for each tour as a tour leader.
 There is no formal educational program conducted with

-these tours, and they do not differ from regular commercially operated tours (if there is a intent to make a profit).
+these tours, and they don’t differ from regular commercially operated tours (if there is a intent to make a profit).

 By providing travel tours to its members, the organization is engaging in a regularly conducted trade or business.
 Even if

-the tours it offers support the university, financially and otherwise, and encourage alumni to do the same, they do not contribute
+the tours it offers support the university, financially and otherwise, and encourage alumni to do the same, they don’t contribute

 importantly to the organization's exempt purpose of promoting education.
 Therefore, the sale of the travel tours is an unrelated